Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_None_Black Identity Development.md

 **Last Edited**:: *`=this.file.mtime`*

 ## Highlights
-- > "Race is the sharpest and deepest division in American life, and because of the long standing divide, achieving equal access to and benefits from institu-tions of higher education has been an ongoing struggle for people of color in general, but particularly for African Americans."
+- > "Race is the sharpest and deepest division in American life, and because of the long standing divide, achieving equal access to and benefits from institu-tions of higher education has been an ongoing struggle for people of color in general, but particularly for African [[America|Americans]]."
     - Tags: [[Racism]]

 - > "College is where young adults begin to question their identity and explore the question of “who am I?”"